mojaloop/reporting-hub-bop-settlements-ui/docs/available-scripts-and-commands.md

 #### `yarn start`

-Runs the app in the development mode over HTTPS.<br /> Open [https://localhost:3000](https://localhost:3000) to view it in the browser.
+Runs the app in the development mode over HTTPS.<br />
+Open [https://localhost:3014](https://localhost:3014) to view it in the browser.

-**Note:** Self Signed Certificates are being used in dev mode; you are required to explicitely allow the browser to navigate to the page.
+**Note:** Self Signed Certificates are being used in dev mode; you are required to explicitly allow the browser to navigate to the page.

 HMR is setup automatically and the page will reload if you make edits.<br />
 You will also see any lint errors in the console.